Rubén Tejada

-Rubén Darío Tejada (born October 27, 1989) is a Panamanian professional baseball infielder for the Long Island Ducks of the Atlantic League of Professional Baseball.
+Rubén Darío Tejada Abrego (born October 27, 1989) is a Panamanian professional baseball shortstop for the Caliente de Durango of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the New York Mets, St. Louis Cardinals, San Francisco Giants, and Baltimore Orioles.

 Early life

 Tejada was born in Santiago de Veraguas in western Panama to Rubén Sr., a mechanic, and Donaji Tejada, a secretary.
 Tejada also has a younger brother, Ernie.
 Tejada grew up mere feet away from Omar Torrijos Herrera Stadium where his father was also a pitcher for Los Indios de Veraguas.

 Growing up, Tejada's favorite baseball players were shortstops Derek Jeter and Omar Vizquel.
 In 2001, Tejada played for the Santiago de Veraguas Little League team which represented the Latin American region at the Little League World Series.
 In 2003, at 13 years old, Tejada began playing for Los Indios de Veraguas’ junior team as a pitcher.